 In the user interface, find an article you wish to embed.

-Click on the Embed icon at the top right of the article text (highlighted in orange in the figure below.)
+Click on the Embed icon at the top right of the article text (highlighted in yellow in the figure below.)

 Copy the full Embed Code.